Team-Cayenne/Primal-Health/README.md

 ## Non MVP Tickets?
--The nutritional portion of the site was not planned to be included in our first phase, however, ew did add the visuals to build off of.
+-The nutritional portion of the site was not planned to be included in our first phase, however, we did add the visuals to build off of.